nautechsystems/nautilus_trader/docs/getting_started/index.md

 To get started with NautilusTrader you will need the following:
 - A Python environment with `nautilus_trader` installed
-- A way to launch Python scripts for backtesting and live trading (either from the command line, or jupyter notebook etc)
+- A way to launch Python scripts for backtesting and/or live trading (either from the command line, or jupyter notebook etc)

 ## [Installation](installation.md)
 The **Installation** guide will help to ensure that NautilusTrader is properly installed on your machine.